motion/orbit/next.md

 # now

+* drive sync pane / drive sync
+* peek view
 * settings pane: crawler section
-* settings pane: bottom sync status tray (slack, github, drive)
+* settings pane: sync status improvements
-* settings pane: better sync button
-* slack sync
-  * turn off a room it should disable/delete attachments
+* slack: turn off room it should disable/delete attachments
-  * showing slack icons next to slack things + data.channel
 * have a poll that checks crawler status so it always shows a status drawer and you can cancel
-* scan hard drives for files (word pdf excel)
 * cmd+opt when unfocused: focus + focus search
 * cmd+opt when hidden: focus + focus search
 * cmd+opt when focused: hide